 Ancient Basement is haunting; your heart swells while you listen to it.
 It makes you feel small but part of some larger whole.
 It is mostly entirely electric chord organ with the occasional vocal melody slipped somewhere in there.
 Booth really lets you hear the room and gives the listener a sense of space.
 You can feel the decay and the damp concrete floors in the basement, a longing from a space that was once neglected but is now cherished.
 For a moment in time good about everything in life and let any stress slip away.
 This record is sad but not because the music is sad but because of how it opens the listener up and takes the weight of the listeners everyday life away.

 Ancient Basement is a truly beautiful release, Booth is a great artist and shouldn’t be overlooked!

 "Sharks with Thumbs"

 This is one of two songs from me & Steve’s comic Almost Raffi.
-The original lyrics didn’t sit well with me anymore so I cut the song in half, making it short & sweet (shark sushi?).
+I cut the song in half, opting for short & sweet (shark sushi?).

 In the nerdiest, most specific Inventory this year, we collect 25 iconic snare drum intros into an article and the above mashup.
 We may not have done anything this dorky since our Inventory on 20 pop-cultural obsessions even geekier than Monty Python.
 Or since our Inventory explaining 170 Beastie Boys references.
 We should get out more.